Riyad El Cadi

 Activities

-• Haggle your way around Marrakech’s evocative and fascinating souks offering a bewildering array of textiles, carpets, leatherwork, spices and jewellery
+• Haggle your way around Marrakech’s evocative and fascinating souks offering a bewitching array of textiles, carpets, leatherwork, spices and jewellery

-• Engross yourself in the all-singing, all-dancing, fire-eating, snake-charming, food-vending madness of Djemaa el-Fna
+• Engross yourself in the fire-eating, snake-charming, food-vending madness of Djemaa El Fna

-• Take a tour in a horse-drawn carriage around Marrakech’s main sights including the Koutoubia Mosque, Palais el-Badi and the Saadian tombs
+• Take a guided tour around Marrakech’s main sights including the Koutoubia Mosque, Palais el Badi and the Saadian tombs

-• Seek shade in Le Jardin Majorelle, tropical gardens lovingly restored by Yves St Laurent
+• Seek shade in Le Jardin Majorelle and the Yves St Laurent museum (make sure to book well in advance)

 • Dine in lavish surroundings at one of Marrakech’s grand palace restaurants

-• Escape to the Atlas mountains for a trek or just some fresh air
+• Escape to the Atlas mountains for a trek or a meal with a Berber family

-• Or to the Atlantic Coast for a swim, surf or a lunch of fresh fish
+• Head to the Atlantic Coast for a swim, surf and a lunch of fresh fish

 Activities on site or nearby include: